The Immune System: What happens when you get a small cut?

 Author

 I'm Oliver Nguyen.
 A software maker working mostly in Go and JavaScript.
 I enjoy learning and seeing a better version of myself each day.
 Occasionally spin off new open source projects.
 Share knowledge and thoughts during my journey.
-Connect with me on , , , and .
+Connect with me on , , , , or subscribe to my posts.